Spanish yields fall as market shrugs off Catalonia's symbolic vote

 “Spanish government bonds have not felt much pressure due to the issue so far, but increased tensions between Catalonia and the central government continue to have potential to cause losses for Spanish bonds,” Nordea strategists said in a note.

-Among top-rated debt, German 10-year yields, the benchmark for euro zone borrowing costs, were 2 bps lower at 0.81 percent, subdued by the ECB’s affirmation last week that it could ease policy further if the economy deteriorates.
+Among top-rated debt, German 10-year yields, the benchmark for euro zone borrowing costs, were 1 bp lower at 0.82 percent, subdued by the ECB’s affirmation last week that it could ease policy further if the economy deteriorates.

 Third quarter euro zone growth numbers due on Friday is seen at just 0.1 percent with the year-on-year figure little better at 0.7 percent.
 (Editing by Gareth Jones)